Mtsumi/finctech_api/README.md

     pnpx install
 4. Update node version with Volta using this command: volta pin node@18
+5. Create a .env file in the root of the project directory and define the JWT_SECRET environment variable for the authmiddleware.

 ### Running the application

 Run the app with the following command:
     pnpm compose up

 There are handy scripts available in package.json that you can also use.